Lexical Structure

 $PATH

-A variable and a command can share the same name without collision:
+Because commands and variables live in separate namespaces, they can share the same name without conflicting:

-let grep = "my pattern"grep "foo" file.txt # command namespace: /usr/bin/greplet result = grep # variable namespace: the variableecho "pattern: $grep" # string interpolation: the variableTo use a command in expression context, wrap it in backticks (see Functional Chains).
+let grep = "my pattern"grep "foo" file.txt # runs /usr/bin/grep (command)let result = grep # reads the variableecho "pattern: $grep" # also reads the variableTo run a command where lash expects a variable, wrap it in backticks (see Functional Chains).

 Quoting and Escaping